-Here's my advice: Unless someone explicitly asks for your advice, don't offer advice.
+Here's my advice: Unless someone explicitly asks for your advice, do not offer advice.
 Maybe not even then.

 When I tell someone about a problem, I am not asking for advice.
 I am asking to be heard and understood.
-I do not want or need someone else to solve my problems... unless I specifically ask for that.
+I do not want or need someone else to solve my problems, unless I specifically ask for that.
 Even if I lay out a problem and ask, "What should I do?"
 How do you know what I should do?
 Are you a doctor?
 A psychiatrist?
 A God?
 Thee God?
 A professional in a field related to the problem?
+If yes, by all means, feel free to bequeath your advice.
 No?
-Then maybe turn it back to me and ask questions that will help me discover the answer myself.
+How about turn it back to me and ask questions that will help me discover the answer myself.

 Really, do you want to be on the hook when your advice is taken and the result is terrible?
 Do you want credit when the result is awesome?
 Do you want to be in the business of puppeting other people's lives?
 Are you really, "just trying to help"?
 Do you think it is helpful to aid someone in avoiding making their own decisions or taking responsibility for their own life?